 Mendelsohn is currently the Charles Ranlett Flint Professor of Humanities at Bard College and a member of the American Academy of Arts and Sciences as well as the American Philosophical Association.
 He is the recipient of numerous literary and scholarly awards, including a Guggenheim Fellowship, the PEN Harry Vursell Prize for Prose Style, and two Mellon Foundation awards.

-Pedro Pablo Kuczynski GS ’61, president of Peru, and Eric Schmidt ’76, former CEO of Google and the current executive chairman of Alphabet Inc., Google’s parent company, with the James Madison Medal and the Woodrow Wilson Award in May.
+Pedro Pablo Kuczynski GS ’61, president of Peru, and Eric Schmidt ’76, former CEO of Google and the current executive chairman of Alphabet Inc., Google’s parent company, were honored with the James Madison Medal and the Woodrow Wilson Award in May.